Applications of New National Contour Web Maps: Part 1 (Enhancing High-resolution Imagery Mapping)

 Figure 2: Example of the new contour web maps (Kuraby, QLD; Zoom levels 15-19 displayed)

 Figure 3: Example of the new contour web maps (Kew, VIC; Zoom levels 16-19 displayed)

 Figure 4: Example of new contour web maps (Yallingup Siding, WA; Zoom levels 16-19 displayed)

 P.S.
 All above examples are shown in a web app environment, where we have also highlighted handy on-screen digitising, editing and measurement tools (e.g. see Figures 1 and 4).
-If a user is interested in a very wide range of location profile metrics (on property location and hazard/risk info), on-the-fly analysis and reporting, in addition to online maps and imagery, please refer to another blog that details a web app with all these functions.
+If a user is interested in a wide range of location metrics (on property location and hazard/risk info), on-the-fly analysis and reporting, on top of online maps and imagery, please refer to another blog that details a new web app with all these features.

 Australian tile maps on offer – subscription plans (PDF)